home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

 {% enddetails %}

-## IPv6
+## Broadcast message feature and IPv6

-Due to limitations in Google's SDK, broadcasts do not currently support IPv6.
-In order for broadcasts to work, IPv6 needs to be disabled for both your Home Assistant server as well as all speakers.
-To disable IPv6 on your Home Assistant server, set `net.ipv6.conf.all.disable_ipv6=1` in `/etc/sysctl.conf` or your Docker configuration.
+Due to limitations in Google's SDK, broadcasting messages to Google Assistant speakers and displays isn't supported in networks using IPv6.
+In order for broadcasts to work, IPv6 needs to be disabled for both your Home Assistant server as well as all speakers and displays.

+To disable IPv6 on Home Assistant Operating System or Supervised installations, go to Settings > System > Network and set IPv6 to "Disabled".
+Note that leaving link-local addressing on seems to be sufficient, e.g. if your Server uses NetworkManager the `ipv6.method` `link-local` is sufficient.

 IPv6 also needs to be disabled for the Google speakers.
 Some wifi access points (such as Ubiquiti and TP-Link Omada) allow multiple SSIDs to be created, with separate IPv6 settings per SSID.
 In this case, instead of disabling IPv6 for everything, it is recommended to create a separate "No IPv6" SSID and have the Google speakers connect to that.
 Otherwise, you will need to disable IPv6 for your entire network, usually through a configuration option on your router.